matias-ceau/scripts/docs/index.md

 - [editor.sh](scripts/editor.sh.md) -- *A script for fast file editing using fzf with customizable search paths.*
 - [fix-markdown-links.sh](scripts/fix-markdown-links.sh.md) -- *Adjust relative paths in markdown links to start from a base directory*
 - [flexoki_show.sh](scripts/flexoki_show.sh.md) -- *Display script for a custom color scheme in terminal using Bash.*
+- [ftp-data-mount.sh](scripts/ftp-data-mount.sh.md) -- *Mounts a specific folder from Mega's FTP service to a local destination.*
 - [fzf-file-manager.sh](scripts/fzf-file-manager.sh.md) -- *Interactive file manager using fzf with advanced features.*
 - [fzf_albumlauncher.xsh](scripts/fzf_albumlauncher.xsh.md) -- *Select and play an album using `fzf` and `cmus` on Arch Linux with qtile WM*
 - [fzfmenu.sh](scripts/fzfmenu.sh.md) -- *A helper script leveraging `fzf` and `xterm`, similar in functionality to `dmenu`.*